james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 ```

 Make sure that your repository only allows write access from trusted contributors.
-The team manager and another truster team member should be the package owners on PyPI,
+The team manager and another trusted team member should be the package owners on PyPI,
 using their Canonical email addresses.
 Make sure to also claim your package on [Test PyPI](https://test.pypi.org/),
 and setup a workflow for publishing there.